panhia-thao/JavaScript.md/ztm/goals.md

 Monthly goal:

 I need to write summary of my learning.
-I want to finish at least 5 hours of coding per day.
+I need to finish at least 5 hours of coding per day.
-I want to eat health.
+I need to eat health.
-I want to drink tea.
+I need to drink tea.
-I want to practice manifestation.
+I  to practice manifestation.
 I want to practice praying.
 I want to get into habits.
 I want to learn to be successful.